TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

-As a rule of thumb: Your :file:`ext_tables.php` and :file:`ext_localconf.php` files must be designed in a way that they can safely be read and subsequently imploded into one single file with all the other configuration scripts!
+As a rule of thumb: Your :file:`ext_tables.php` and :file:`ext_localconf.php` files must be designed in a way that they can safely be read and subsequently imploded into one single file with all configuration of other extensions!

 -  You **MUST NOT** use a :php:`return` statement in the files global scope - that would make the cached script concept break.